-Whiskey 101: What Beginners Need to Know
+Whiskey 101: What Beginners Need To Know

 Welcome to the world of whiskey!
 This guide is perfect for those new to whiskey or wanting to learn more.
 It covers the basics of whiskey, its history, and its complex flavors.